 Plaintiffs in successful “slip-and-fall” lawsuits must establish the defendant’s duty of care, the existence of a dangerous condition, injury resulting in financial loss, and reasonable evidence to support the defendant’s knowledge of the hazardous condition.
-It’s not always easy to do this, but in most cases, an experienced personal injury attorney in Los Angeles can help you collect compelling evidence to support your claim.
+It’s not always easy to do this, but in most cases, an experienced slip and fall lawyer in Los Angeles can help you collect compelling evidence to support your claim.

 How To Prove Fault in Slip and Fall Cases